Differential cross section measurements for the production of top quark pairs and of additional jets using dilepton

-After the subtraction of non-\ttbar backgrounds, the resulting event yields are corrected for the contributions from \ttbar final states other than the signal, dominated by events with one or both of the {\PW} bosons decaying into \PGt leptons with subsequent decay into electrons or muons.
+After the subtraction of non-\ttbar backgrounds, the resulting event yields are corrected for ``$\ttother$'' contributions, introduced in Section~\ref{sec:kinrec}.
 These events arise from the same \ttbar production process as the signal and thus the normalization of this background is fixed to that of the signal.
 For each bin, the number of events obtained after the subtraction of all other background sources is multiplied by the ratio of the number of selected \ttbar signal events to the total number of selected \ttbar events (\ie the signal and all other \ttbar events) in simulation.

 The numbers of signal events are obtained by adding together the event yields in the \ee, \mumu, and \emu channels, subtracting the background, and correcting for detector effects using the \textsc{TUnfold} package~\cite{Schmitt:2012kp}.
 The addition of the three channels before applying detector corrections is justified by the fact that background levels are small in all channels and kinematic resolutions are comparable.
 The measurements in the separate channels yield consistent results.